wp-plugins/quick-featured-images/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 8.2.1 =
+Successfully tested with WordPress 4.0, added icons for plugin search

 = 8.2 =
 Improved presets, improved uninstall routine, tested with WordPress 3.9.2